|Degrees:||Ph.D. in Anthropology and Critical Theory (UC Berkeley)|

 My new ethnographic project considers the migration of Islamic family law and its enforcement in Canadian tribunals.
 Supported by an SSHRC Insight Grant (2018-2022; Co-PI), it seeks to understand the social and gendered implications of this transnational process.
 It also pays particular attention to its impact on the matrix of inter-religious relationships that ties the Canadian-Lebanese community together.

 At the undergraduate level, I teach courses on Anthropological Theory and the Middle East.
-For graduate students, I am offering I a seminar on Political Anthropology.
-I supervise students seeking to study question of religion, secularism, migration, or interested in thinking about the relationship between ethics and politics, action and subjection.
+For graduate students, I am offering a seminar on Political Anthropology.
+I am currently accepting graduate students interested in religion, secularism, migration, or in thinking about the relationship between ethics and politics, action and subjection.

-2019, (Forthcoming) “Dialectic of Ijtihād.
+2019, “Dialectic of Ijtihād.
 Reforming Shari‘a-Derived Family Law in Lebanon.”
-Comparative Studies of South Asia, Africa and the Middle East.
+Comparative Studies of South Asia, Africa and the Middle East, 39 (3).

 2018, “Niqab, Sunglasses, and the Sincerity of Faith.”
 The Immanent Frame, Social Science Research Council.